 2. Caffeine and alcohol consumption

 Those double-shot cappuccinos you sip to stave off the late-afternoon slump?
-They may wake you up in the moment, but the caffeine in such drinks can contribute to a larger cycle of tiredness, says Valerie Agyeman, a registered dietitian nutritionist.
-Caffeine’s energising effects can linger for a solid six hours after consumption, messing with sleep and leading to more fatigue the following day.
+They may wake you up in the moment, but the caffeine in such drinks can contribute to a larger cycle of tiredness, says Valerie Agyeman, a registered dietitian nutritionist and founder of Flourish Heights in Washington, D.C.
+Caffeine’s energizing effects can linger for a solid six hours after consumption, messing with sleep and leading to (you see where this is going) more fatigue the following day.

-Caffeine’s impact can stretch even longer in the presence of certain medications, including birth control pills, antidepressants, and antibiotics, Agyeman adds.
+Caffeine’s impact can stretch even longer in the presence of certain medications, including birth control pills, MAOI-class antidepressants, and antibiotics such as ofloxacin and ciprofloxacin, Agyeman adds.
 If you suspect you are having sleep troubles due to the mingling of meds and mochaccinos, switch to decaf or chat with your healthcare provider about a more workable approach.

 Another beverage category that can mess with sleep?
-Alcohol, says Dr. Mladen Golubic, MD, PhD.
-That may sound counterintuitive considering how drowsy most of us feel after a alcoholic drink or two.
+Alcohol, says Dr. Mladen Golubic, MD, PhD, medical director for the Center of Lifestyle Medicine at Cleveland Clinic’s Wellness Institute.
+That may sound counterintuitive considering how drowsy most of us feel after a boozy drink or two.
 The issue, according to studies published in Alcoholism: Clinical & Experimental Research and elsewhere, is that alcohol can make it harder to fall asleep at your actual bedtime and may increase the likelihood of sleep disruptions later in the night.
-As a general practice, aim to have your final drink no fewer than four hours before bedtime, suggests a 2019 study of 700 adults in the journal Sleep.
+As a general practice, aim to have your final nightcap no fewer than four hours before bedtime, suggests a 2019 study of 700 adults in the journal Sleep.